FourThievesVinegar/microlab-pcb/docs/order-pcb-components.md

 Cost is USD $30 - $35 + shipping from Digi-Key and takes one to two days to ship within North America.

-Includes parts for one Microlab PCBs.
-If you'd like to assemble more, multiply the quanities in the spreadsheet.
+Includes parts for one Microlab PCB.
+If you'd like to assemble more, multiply the quantities in the spreadsheet.

 ## Steps